misterbastean/recipes-2/README.md

 # recipes
-autopkg recipes for use in apeel autopkgr. pulls latest versions of applications into apeel munki catalog.
+autopkg recipes for use in autopkgr to update apps in managed software center. pulls latest versions of apps into apeel munki catalog.